08 Jul How INTJ’s Show Love

 An INTJ personality type is not always the easiest to interact with.
 In some instances we can be cold, aloof, and ignore the impact of emotions.
 This is not done to be malicious, but rather our natural function of being.
 Instead of expecting INTJ’s to be overly empathetic support therapists, focus on using us for our strengths in problem solving and improving things.
 Recognize the time, effort, and energy we give in trying to solve your problem.
 It may not be important to you in that moment, but we do it because we know it will lead to a better situation for you which is really what we hope to provide.
 We don’t just want you to feel better for a second or two, we want you to do better in general so your life can be better in every aspect.
 This is how an INTJ shows love to those they care about.

-GI’s experience expands across multiple industries including entertainment, marketing and branding, the music industry, and tech.
-This diverse experience has shaped his perspective on various topics in which he delivers in a style that is unapologetically honest, straight to the point, and at times a bit brutal.
-Brutally honest, with no BS.
+GI’s unique perspective delivered in a style that is unapologetically honest, straight to the point, and at times a bit brutal.
+GI SAID IT: Brutally honest, no BS.
+Click for more GI SAID IT shows and articles.